bkw777/dl2/README.md

-Filenames given without any path are searched from /usr/local/lib/dl as well as the current dir.
+Filenames given without any path are searched from /usr/local/lib/dl as well as the current directory.
 Examples:

    dl -b TS-DOS.100